darshilv/design-playground/README.md

 - the repo includes a design policy file at `/llm/policy/react.yml` which you can ask the AI agents to refer for clear outcomes
 - Feel free to make updates to this and share what works for you

+---

+> This repo is for learning, testing, and fast iteration.
+It’s a sandbox for creative exploration, not production code.
+> Not recommeded for simple and easy turnarounds